dan-v/rattlesnakeos-stack/README.md

 #### How do I update rattlesnakeos-stack?
 Just download the new version of rattlesnakeos-stack and run deploy again (e.g. ./rattlesnakeos-stack deploy)
 #### How do OTA updates work?
-If you go to `Settings->System update settings` you'll see the updater app settings.
+If you go to `Settings -> System -> Advanced (to expand) -> System update settings`, you'll see the updater app settings.
 The updater app will check S3 to see if there are updates and if it finds one will download and apply it your device.
 There is no progress indicator unfortunately - you'll just got a notification when it's done and it will ask you to reboot.
 If you want to force a check for OTA updates, you can toggle the `Require battery above warning level` setting and it will check for a new build in your S3 bucket.
 #### What network carriers are supported?
 I only have access to a single device and carrier to test this on, so I can't make any promises about it working with your specific carrier.
 Confirmed working: T-Mobile, Rogers, Cricket, Ting.
 Likely not to work: Sprint (has requirements about specific carrier app being on phone to work), Project Fi.
 #### Why is this project so closely tied to AWS?